 As a general rule mild acne can be treated with over the counter medication and skin treatments.
-Moderate and severe acne will typically need professional help since there is probably an underlying medical problem that is causing the severity of the outbreak.
-So, if you are suffering from moderate and severe acne don’t waste your money on OTC products and instead go and see a dermatologist.
+Moderate and severe acne will typically need professional help since there is most likely an underlying medical problem that is causing the severity of the outbreak.
+So, if you are suffering from moderate and severe acne don’t waste your money on OTC products and instead, go and see a dermatologist.

 Acne vulgaris is the medical name for common acne.
 Blackheads, whiteheads, and other types of pimples on the skin.
 The most common spots for breakouts are on the face, chest, shoulders, and back.